Spice Tribe Gourmet Spice Blends Recipes: Chile Box

 - 3-4 large pieces of naan/flatbread

-- In a bowl, add your yogurt, garlic cloves, lemon zest, lemon, sherry vinegar, middle eastern blend, salt and pepper, mix well and set aside.
+- In a bowl, add your yogurt, garlic cloves, lemon zest, lemon, sherry vinegar (or Espresso Balsamic Vinegar), Spice Tribe Ancient Halaby Middle Eastern blend, salt and pepper, mix well and set aside.

 - Next cube and slice your heirloom tomatoes and lay on paper towels with a drizzle of salt to get the moisture out.
 (This helps so there isn’t sogginess on the naan).

-- Toast your naan/flatbread, layer on your yogurt spread then your tomatoes and top with more middle eastern spice, salt and pepper.
+- Toast your naan/flatbread, layer on your yogurt spread then your tomatoes and top with more Spice Tribe Ancient Halaby, salt and pepper.
 Slice and serve.

 2. Kissed by Binchotan: Miso Shiitake Mushrooms